Skye Blue

 Skylar Dolecki (born October 2, 1999) is an American professional wrestler.
 She is signed to All Elite Wrestling (AEW), where she performs under the ring name Skye Blue.
 She is a member of Triangle of Madness and one-half of the Sisters of Sin.
-She also wrestles for Ring of Honor (ROH).
+She also wrestles for Ring of Honor (ROH) and World Wonder Ring Stardom, the latter where she, along with Thekla and Julia Hart, are the reigning Artist of Stardom Champions in their first reign as a team.

-Blue has also appeared on National Wrestling Alliance (NWA) as well as various independent shows such as AAW: Professional Wrestling Redefined, where she once held the AAW Women's Championship, and she is the current Warrior Wrestling Women's Champion.
+Blue has also appeared on National Wrestling Alliance (NWA) as well as various independent shows such as AAW: Professional Wrestling Redefined, where she once held the AAW Women's Championship, and she is a former Warrior Wrestling Women's Champion.

 Professional wrestling career

-Independent circuit (2017–present)
+Early career (2017–2021)

 Blue debuted in 2017, wrestling on the independent circuit in Illinois, having her first match in Premier Pro Wrestling (PPW) against Sierra.